Haloegen/ci-project-5-api/TESTING.md

 Late in development, while testing the front-end like and dislike functionality, I discovered two more bugs.
 First, I was only collecting the like or dislike ID to send to the front-end, without linking it to the type.
 I resolved this by adding the product serializer field 'current_user_like_or_dislike' and defining the 'get_current_user_like_or_dislike' function to return an object containing both the ID and type.

 Lastly, in the product view, I realized I had forgotten to declare 'distinct=True' for each individual like and dislike count.
 This caused a peculiar bug where a product with one like would show a like count equal to the number of reviews if the product had reviews, despite only one like being stored in the database.
 Adding 'distinct=True' to each like and dislike count fixed this.

+Like_Review is the ability to like a review, and connects a count and an id to the review, this shall be expanded in the future with in the inclusion of a filter set which should filter the most liked reviews.

 ## **Product Development Testing**